USAFA-ECE/ece382/_sources/Assignments/lab8.md

 - Your Moku:Go will turn on automatically when connected to power.
 Connect the magnetic power supply to the magnetic power adapter.
 To turn off Moku:Go, unplug the power source.
 - The LED on Moku:Go is off when the power is disconnected.
 While Moku:Go is booting, the LED is orange.
 When Moku:Go is ready, the LED becomes green.
 - Connect the Moku:Go to your computer via a USB-C cable.
-- Once you have connected your Moku:Go to your computer, you can start using your device with the Moku:Go App.
-Launch the Moku:Go App on your computer.
+- Once you have connected your Moku:Go to your computer, you can start using your device with the Moku App.
+Launch the Moku App on your computer.
 The Moku:Go device connected by USB will appear on the `Select your device` page as shown below.
 - Double click your Moku:Go tile to start using your device.
 The default name of your Moku:Go is `Moku-######`, where `######` is the 6-digit serial number printed on the bottom of the device.
 - On the `Select your instrument` menu, double click Oscilloscope.
 - Change the voltage level and time span by scrolling your mouse up or down as shown below.
 The time span should be at least 4 seconds or you need to have at least 5 periods (repeating signals) on your window.